-An award to recognise an individual with typically more than 5 years’ experience of asset management who has made a personal contribution to their business/organisation or to the wider asset management knowledge base.
+An award to recognise an individual with typically more than five years’ experience of asset management who has made a personal contribution to their organisation or to the wider asset management knowledge base.

 An award to a project which has achieved a good/notable outcome.
 Examples of projects could be construction, information systems, business change or research projects.

 This award recognises innovation in asset management which has delivered financial, performance and risk reduction benefits.

 Originality is key and there is significant emphasis on the contribution made to whole life asset management, risk management, the impact on business performance and innovative methods and practices that have yielded positive results and benefits to the business.
 Other factors include progress with implementation, integration into the business and the contribution to asset knowledge.

 Submissions for this category may include projects such as:

 - Development of whole life asset management tools to optimise capital investment, asset renewal or maintenance requirements

 - Risk-based approaches to maintenance or inspection

 - Innovative asset information systems supporting Asset Management decisions